 UVEN is a UV-LED irradiation device for biological specimen.
 It was designed to shine very high-intensity 365 nm light onto a sample, while protecting it from heat and desiccation.
 Therefore, sample and LEDs are housed in two chambers separated by a glass window.

-Data from our preprint: The photo-reactive nucleotide 4-thiouridine (4SU) dissolved in water was irradiated with a conventional 365 nm UV bulb (bottom) or UVEN (top) and absorbance spectra recorded on a NanoDrop spectrophotometer.
-MS analysis of the same samples showed rapid formation of 4SU photo-dimers only under UVEN irradiation.
+Data from our publication: The photo-reactive nucleotide 4-thiouridine (4SU) dissolved in water was irradiated with a conventional 365 nm UV bulb (bottom) or UVEN (top) and absorbance spectra recorded on a NanoDrop spectrophotometer.
+MS analysis of the same samples showed rapid formation of thymidine under release of hydrogen sulfide only upon UVEN irradiation.